 - Shop-and-compare functionality to facilitate choice

 - Back-office product, service and financial support

-- Customer contact center located in St. Petersburg, Florida
+- Customer contact center located in Tallahassee, Florida

 Initially, Florida’s Health Insurance Marketplace will include health insurance policies and health maintenance contracts.
-As the program matures, additional options will include:
+As the program matures, additional options may include: